Oscar-Wohlfarhrt/DSRemapper/README.md

 [DSR-SDK Package Dowload]()

-*(optional)* if you want, append DSR-Plugin, or something like that, to the plugin name so users can find them on github or other platforms.
+*(optional)* if you want add a tag or append something as a reference to the plugin name so users can find them on github or other platforms.

 ---